Caregiving from a distance is challenging

 This comprehensive guide is free to print or download.
-It has an overview of everything you’ll need to be a great long distance caregiver.
-That way, you won’t have to worry about missing something important.
+It has an overview of everything you’ll need to know to be a wonderful long distance caregiver.

 Everything in this guide is helpful, but the amount of material might feel overwhelming at first.
-We suggest starting with these 7 key sections.
+We recommend starting with these 7 key sections.

 1. Checklist of Care Needs, Page 11